Benton98/Resume/README.md

 - Data Structures
 - Physics of Sound
 ### MOOCs
-- Audio Signal Processing for Music Applications
+#### Audio Signal Processing for Music Applications
  .* This course was developed by Xavier Serra of Universitat Pompeu Fabra of Barcelona and Julius O. Smith III of Stanford University.
-This course details a method of modeling and synthesizing audio developed by by Serra and Smith known as Spectral Modeling Synthesis (SMS).
-This involves extracting sinusoidal model from a STFT of a sound and creating a stochastic model of the residual noise of the spectrum.
-This Stochastic and Sinusoidal representation of the sound provides very useful information for combining and transforming the timbre of dynamic sounds.
+This course details a method of modeling and synthesizing audio known as Spectral Modeling Synthesis (SMS) involving extracting sinusoidal model from a STFT of a sound and creating a stochastic model of the residual noise of the spectrum.
-- Machine Learning
+#### Machine Learning
 .* This course is taught by the revolutionary AI researcher and co-founder of google brain, Andrew Ng.
 This course details the tools, concepts and methodology surrounding machine learning, datamining and statistical pattern recognition.
-This course not only details the theory of machine learning but actual case studies of it's applications in computer vision, medical informatics, audio and much more.

 ## Projects
 ### Research Leader | UNC Asheville